Noeda/rllama/README.md

 * I've heard there is some thing called Tensor Cores on nVidia GPUs.
 Not accessible with OpenCL.
 But might be accessible on Vulkan with a an extension.
+* More sophisticated token sampling.
+I saw on Hackernews some comments how the samplers are kinda garbage and you can get much better results with good defaults and things like repetition penalty.